Quick exit

 Ongoing communication with children and young people, victim-survivors and all members of the Tasmanian community is fundamental for making real change and being accountable.
 We regularly report on our progress on our 'Recommendation status' page.
 Our latest news can be found on our 'Latest updates' page.

-Download and read Immediate Change: Recommendations to be implemented by 1 July (Phase 1) Progress report:
+Download and read Immediate Change: Recommendations to be implemented by 1 July (Phase 1) Progress report: Word | PDF

-Our strategy and action plan
+Our strategy

 Our response